How Self-Discovery Can Help Build Self-Confidence from the Inside Out

 Man, sometimes it takes you a long time to sound like yourself – Miles Davis

 In my therapy sessions with clients, two recurring themes are self-discovery and relational issues.
-Many individuals seek therapy to delve deeper into their identities, beyond their assigned roles as siblings, parents, spouses, and friends.
+Many people seek therapy to delve deeper into themselves, beyond their assigned roles as siblings, parents, spouses, and friends.
 It’s not uncommon to hear statements like, “I don’t really know who I am” or “I feel like I’ve lost touch with myself.”
-Sessions revolve around exploring what this means and how to reconnect with oneself.
+Sessions revolve around exploring Self and how to (re)connect.

-People come to therapy to become more attuned to their emotions and thoughts.
+People come to therapy to become attuned to their emotions and thoughts.
 By doing so, they can learn to experience their emotions and relate to others in healthier ways.
-While the idea of loving oneself before loving others has gained popularity, it can create unrealistic expectations that we must be fully healed before entering any relationship.
+While the idea of loving oneself before loving others has gained popularity, it can create unrealistic expectations that we must be fully healed before entering, or fully enjoying, a relationship.
 In truth, healing needs to occur within the context of relationships, too.
 Although some aspects of healing happen in solitude, our entire journey to healing cannot take place in complete isolation.
 It starts with self-discovery and extends outward.
 By understanding and caring for ourselves better, we can begin to unfold and rebuild unhealthy dynamics in our relationships and communities.

-One way we begin to reconnect with ourselves is through self-reflection.
+One way we may begin to reconnect with ourselves is through self-reflection.
 This can involve intentional solitude, therapy sessions, and journaling.
-You might start by asking and exploring questions like:
+You might start by exploring questions like:

-Along with identifying core values and needs, I enjoy helping my clients redefine concepts for themselves such as confidence.
-For me, confidence is rooted in deep self-awareness.
-It involves accepting and understanding all facets of oneself, especially the shadow self.
+One of the most important concepts to redefine for ourselves is confidence.
+Along with identifying core values and needs, I enjoy helping my clients redefine concepts for themselves, such as confidence.
+For me, confidence is rooted in deep self-awareness, it involves accepting and understanding all parts of yourself.
 When you truly know yourself, external criticisms and perspectives lose their power over you.
-You remain solid and unwavering because you understand who you are, what you think, what you feel, what you value, and what you need.
-This includes recognizing when you need feedback or help and being willing to ask for it.
+So when there is tension or conflict, you can remain solid and steady, because you understand who you are, what you think, what you feel, what you value, and what you need.
+This self-knowledge also strengthens our relationships.
+We're better able to distinguish where we begin and another person begins, and we can recognize and express our needs—like when we're needing validation or constructive feedback.

-Self-love is nurtured through the process of self-discovery, which, in turn, fosters confidence, ultimately resulting in enhanced self-trust.
-As we dive deeper into understanding and embracing all parts of ourselves, we cultivate a profound connection.
-When we gain insight, consistently align our actions with our core needs and values, and learn to trust our intuition, our self-confidence naturally flourishes.
+Self-love is nurtured through the process of self-discovery, which, in turn, fosters self-confidence, resulting in enhanced self-trust.
+As we dive deeper into self-understanding, we cultivate a more profound connection to the world within and around us.
+When we gain insight, work towards aligning our actions with our values, and learn to trust our intuition, our self-confidence naturally flourishes.
 This journey reveals that self-betrayal is far more distressing than any fear we might hold, even the fear of losing relationships.

-As I mentioned earlier, I enjoy collaborating with my clients to make these concepts practical.
+I enjoy helping clients make these concepts practical.
 Confidence is built through practice and expression.
 Let’s practice redefining confidence together.
 What does confidence mean to you?
 How do you define it?
 What does it look like?
 Consider these examples:

 Confidence means…